yifannie/MACM/README.md

 * alpha: L2 normalization weight
 * q_len: max query length (num of query terms)
 * d_len: max document length (num of document terms)
+* model_base_path: full path to the parent folder of the model folder (i.e. if model folder is located in /scratch/models/macm, this base path should be /scratch/models/)
+* data_base_path: full path to the parent folder of the training data folder (i.e. if the train data folder is located in /scratch/data/train/, this base path should be /scratch/data/)